 Actually, those are all just a bunch of made-up statistics.
 Still, it’s not so farfetched to think that if there’s one thing people like more than getting smarter, it’s looking smarter.
 More often than not, the easiest way to accomplish this is to drop a random, out-of-this-world, hyper-specific science fact designed to leave everyone else in awe.

 Unfortunately, this also means that a lot of so-called “facts” get passed around without even the slightest bit of fact-checking involved.
 And as they get repeated ad nauseam, the line between fact and fiction blurs faster than you can say “fake news!”

-Here are ten of the many, many bits of “science trivia” that don’t quite hold up when actual science — or sometimes, even just common sense — enters the picture.
+Here are five of the many, many bits of “science trivia” that don’t quite hold up when actual science — or sometimes, even just common sense — enters the picture.

 Myth #1: You only use ten percent of your brain.

 Fact: There are many ways to disprove this longstanding myth.
 In fact, neuroscientist Barry Beyerstein laid out seven.
 Bottom line: We use 100% of our brains… and perhaps the easiest way to prove this is from a practical standpoint.

 Think about it.
 Exactly what are we referring to when we say “ten percent”?
 Are we talking about a physical region of the brain?
 If so, then what’s the point of leaving 90 percent unused?
 Evolution-wise, it would make absolutely no sense for our brains to be this big.
 In fact, the brain consumes about a fifth of our body’s energy, despite making up only two percent of the human body’s weight.
 Or are we assuming that our neurons stop receiving signals from other neurons when we hit that “ten percent” quota?